Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 The Schedule is a feature in the CVM enabling CVM code to be scheduled for future execution.
 Once included in the Schedule, such code is *unstoppable* - it's execution is guaranteed by the protocol.

-Scheduled code may be used to implement actors that take periodic actions, smart contracts that have defined behaviour after a certain period of time etc.
+Scheduled code may be used to implement actors that take periodic actions, smart contracts that have defined behavior after a certain period of time etc.

 ## Smart Contract

 A Smart Contract is a self-executing economic contract with the terms of the agreement written into lines of code that are executed deterministically on the CVM.
 Buyer and sellers can predict exactly how the Smart Contract will behave, and can therefore trust it to enforce contract terms and conditions effectively.

 Typically a Smart Contract would be implemented using an Actor, but it is possible for a single Actor to manage many smart contracts, and likewise for a single Smart Contract to be executed across multiple Actors.
-It may be helpful to think of Smart Contracts as secure economic constructs, and Actors as an lower level implementation mechanism.
+It may be helpful to think of Smart Contracts as secure economic constructs, and Actors as a lower level implementation mechanism.

 ## Stake

-A Stake is an asset with economic value put at risk by some entity in order to prove commitment to its participation in some economic transaction and / or good future behaviour.
+A Stake is an asset with economic value put at risk by some entity in order to prove commitment to its participation in some economic transaction and / or good future behavior.

 Convex uses a mechanism called Delegated Proof of Stake to admit Peers for participation in the Consensus algorithm.
 Other forms of stakes may be used in Smart Contracts.